liip/LiipImagineBundle/Resources/doc/cache-resolver/aws_s3.md

 ## Object PUT Options

-Similar to Object URL Options you can configure additional options to be passed to S3 when storing objects.
+Similar to Object GET Options you can configure additional options to be passed to S3 when storing objects.
 This is useful, for example, to configure Cache-control headers returned when serving object from S3.
 See [S3 SDK documentation](http://docs.aws.amazon.com/aws-sdk-php/latest/class-Aws.S3.S3Client.html#_putObject) for the list of available options.